OliverEvans96/instant-docs/src/pages/docs/instaql.md

 ## Fetch specific associations

 ### A) Fetch associations for filtered namespace
-We can fetch a specific record in a namespace as well as it's related associations.
+We can fetch a specific entity in a namespace as well as it's related associations.
 ```javascript
 const query = {
   "goals": {